harrydurbin/taxi-fare-predictor/README.md

 ## taxi-fare-predictor

-A regression model to predict ride fares based on past taxi data.
+A regression model to predict ride fares based on past ride data.

 The inputs used to predict fares were: <br/>
 •	Origin coordinates – latitude and longitude at the start <br/>